-Delfin "Jing" L. Warren, is an Independent Director of the Company.
-He is the founder, principal and current Chairman of One Incentive Systems Advocates (1ISA) Group and the Warren and Nolasco Realty Corp.
-He also held various positions in prestigious companies such as First Pacific Commodities Holdings, Ltd., The Hibernia Bank of San Francisco, PT Indo Ayala Leasing Corp., Indonesia and Bancom Philippine Holdings, Inc. He is a licensed Chemical Engineer and he obtained his Bachelor of Science in Chemical Engineering at De La Salle College, Manila in 1971.
-He was also a consistent dean's lister and a recipient of Jose Rizal Scholarship.
+Delfin "Jing" L. Warren, is an Independent Director of the Company since May 2017.
+He is the founder, main principal, and current Chairman of the 1ISA Group, a leading loyalty management company in the country.
+He was the former CEO of PT Darya-Varia Laboratoria, a major publicly listed pharmaceutical company in Indonesia under the First Pacific Group.
+He also held various senior positions in prestigious companies such as First Pacific Commodities Holdings, Ltd., The Hibernia Bank of San Francisco, PT Indo Ayala Leasing (Indonesia), and Bancom Philippine Holdings, Inc. He is a licensed Chemical Engineer and he obtained his Bachelor of Science in Chemical Engineering degree at De La Salle College, Manila in 1971.
+He was a consistent dean's lister and a recipient of Jose Rizal Scholarship.